Board of Directors

 Marcelo Suárez

 Originally from Ecuador, Marcelo moved to Seattle in 2015 after finishing his graduate studies in Civil Engineering from the University of Illinois.
 He is passionate about community involvement and volunteering for organizations that benefit vulnerable populations and the planet.
 He has actively participated in several GVH events and looks forward to contributing as a board member, both broadening the fundraising base and supporting ongoing programs.
-Marcelo traveled to Guatemala with GVH in 2022.
+Marcelo traveled to Guatemala with GVH in February 2022 and February 2024.

 Stefany Sterling